Defective Implants & Medical Devices | Call Our Experienced Injury Lawyers

 Big pharmaceutical and medical companies can be more concerned about making profits than the safety and protection of consumers and patients.
 Lawsuits against these companies are often complicated.
 These companies have teams of attorneys strategically designed to defend against any defective implant and medical device claim.
 You should have a team of attorneys as well.

 The personal injury attorneys at Rubenstein Law have access to the best experts and the experience to fight these complex defective implant and medical device cases.
 We can help you understand your rights.
-Call us today for a free consultation at 1-800-FL-LEGAL or one of our offices across Florida so we can evaluate your case and help you weigh your options.
+Call us today for a free consultation or visit one of our offices so we can evaluate your case and help you weigh your options.
 We are here to answer your calls 24/7, nights and weekends.